chernousov-m/chernousov-m.github.io/content/blog/keypaths.md

 	)
 }
 ```
-And latter for the external APIs (especially the ones that accept more than one parameter) as it looks more like a function call and hence reads easier at the call site:
+And the latter for the external APIs (especially the ones that accept more than one parameter) as it looks more like a function call and hence reads easier at the call site:
 ```swift
 var body: some View {
 	Icon(\.info.combined[with: .triangle].mode[.fill])